GLMM Fundamentals

 The "prediction" terminology does not presuppose that uju_j was truly generated randomly.
 It is a formal distinction that accompanies the modeling decision to represent group differences with a probability distribution.

 BLUP (Best Linear Unbiased Predictor) is commonly used for predicting random effects.
-Among linear predictors satisfying E[u^juj]=0E[\hat u_j - u_j] = 0 (prediction unbiasedness), BLUP minimizes mean squared prediction error.
-It derives from Henderson's (1950) mixed model equations.
+BLUP is the linear predictor that minimizes the mean squared prediction error E[(u^juj)2]E[(\hat u_j - u_j)^2] subject to the constraint that estimable linear functions of the fixed effects are unbiased.
+It derives from Henderson's mixed model equations.

 u^j=njnj+σe2/σu2×rˉj\hat{u}_j = \frac{n_j}{n_j + \sigma_e^2 / \sigma_u^2} \times \bar{r}_j